nicholsons/comp0035-2024-tutorials/activities/comp0035-tutorial1.md

 ## Create a clone of a repository in your IDE

 When you create a repository on GitHub.com, it exists as a remote repository.
-You have seen that you can edit files directly on GitHub however this is not recommended as you will miss the benefits of an IDE such as auto-complete, error checking and code AI.
+You can edit files directly on GitHub however this is not recommended as you will miss the benefits of an IDE such as auto-complete, error checking and code AI.